 While systems and people provide a strong business foundation, here are a few things to consider as well — if you want your business to run smoothly.

-#1 – Do we cross-train employees so no critical task is dependent on one person?
+#1 – Do you cross-train employees so no critical task is dependent on one person?

 A company doesn’t stop because the owner or other staff are sick or away from the business.
 Customers still expect to be served and have problems solved.
 Employees still expect to be paid.
 So important tasks should never be dependent on one person.
 If you have systems documented, it’s easier to cross-train others so the work still gets done.
 Make cross-training your team a priority.